makubex88/MVVMStart/README.md

 # MVVMStart
-This is a sample Xamarin projects that uses MVVM architecture and frameworks.
+This is a sample Xamarin project that uses MVVM Data Binding approach.